___Potomac ___Buckeystown ___ Emmitsburg (beef only, M-F 8-5, Sat 7-noon, Sun closed)

 ORGANIC PASTURED TURKEY

 We offer fresh or frozen (great for Christmas) birds in standard Whites or Heritage breeds.
 They are packed in a plastic bag and are available on the Tuesday and Wednesday before Thanksgiving.
-The liver, heart, and neck are included in a plastic bag inside your bird.
+The liver, heart, and neck are included with your bird.
 We will notify you promptly and return your deposit if we cannot fill your turkey order.

 Heritage turkeys contain a higher percentage of dark meat—about half of the edible weight.
 In addition, the meat tends to be firmer and have slightly more flavor.
 These traits are due to several factors.
 The birds have lived longer and had more time to exercise and develop their muscles, producing a well defined firm meat.
 Their increased lifespan has allowed more time to eat a varied diet that includes grass and insects and to create some stores of fat, resulting in a rich, complex flavor.
 The skin is a little thicker and can be cooked to a crispy brown.